Carol Alonge, Book-Like Drawn Objects, 2/19/1977, installation view.

 Franklin Furnace Artists' Books Collection

-The Franklin Furnace Artists’ Books Collection is now housed on the campus of Pratt Institute in Brooklyn.
-This research resource is made available to the faculty and students of Pratt as well as artists, curators, and the general public for study, enjoyment, and exhibition.
+The Franklin Furnace Artists’ Books Collection is now housed in our independent office space in Long Island City.
+This research resource is made available to the artists, curators, researchers and the general public for study, enjoyment, and exhibition.

 Franklin Furnace actively seeks Artists’ Books to be donated to its collection.

-We request that you send one copy of your work, the completed biographic information form and bibliographic information form, and a resume.
-Also, if you can include other documentation of your work, scholars and other users of the collection will have the opportunity to use it for research purposes.
+We request that you send up to two copies of your work, the completed biographic information form and bibliographic information form, and your resume.
+Also, if you can include other documentation of your work, scholars and other users of the collection will have the opportunity to use that additional documentation for research purposes.
 Be advised that all information and materials you send will become the property of Franklin Furnace Archive, Inc. and may be used in exhibitions and publications.

 It is important that all types of artists are represented by Franklin Furnace Archive.

 Franklin Furnace has a liberal collections policy – if an artist says their publication is an artists’ book, we usually take them at their word and accession it into our collection.
-Franklin Furnace does not collect one-of-a-kind books; book sculptures; print portfolios; art catalogs; monographs; or still image excerpts from video works.
+Franklin Furnace’s collecting mission focuses on democratic multiples and does not collect one-of-a-kind books; book sculptures; print portfolios; art catalogs; monographs; or still image excerpts from video works.

 Franklin Furnace began as an artists’ bookstore.
 When Printed Matter opened up a few blocks away, through a mutual agreement, Printed Matter became an artists’ bookstore and Franklin Furnace became an artists’ book archives and exhibition center.